utep-cs-systems-courses/project1-tokenizer-RobertEvans0/README.md

 tokens by some delimeter (e.g. the string librarys split() function).
 Consider tokenizing the string “The cake is a lie!” using the space character.
 This would result in: \[“The”, “cake”, “is”, “a”, “lie!”\].

-When designing your functions, it is important to consider situations where a string is not constructed ideally.
-In other words, what would happen if your tokenizer encountered a string which contained multiple delimeters between each token?
-For example, using a space as a delimeter and accepting the following string as input, “&nbsp;&nbsp;&nbsp;Oh&nbsp;&nbsp;hi&nbsp;&nbsp;&nbsp;there”, would result in \[“Oh”, “hi”, “there”\].

 Lastly, your tokenizer should maintain a history.
 A good example of this is the bash command, **history**; or, something similar to below: